joule-labs/react-webln-fallback/packages/react-webln-fallback-core/README.md

-# WORK IN PROGRESS

 # React WebLN Fallback Core

 Contains the base component and a bunch of utilities for creating React WebLN fallback components.
+If you're not sure what this is or how to use it, please read the main repository GitHub readme for more information: [https://github.com/joule-labs/react-webln-fallback](https://github.com/joule-labs/react-webln-fallback)

-Exports the following things:
+This package exports the following things:

 ## Components